Developing Ionic applications with Clojurescript

 mkdir src

-Create shadow-cljs.end configuration file with the following content.
+Create the shadow-cljs.end configuration file with the following content.

 {:deps true